tyisafk/mmx-sd2snes-autosplitter/README.md

 	 "type": "eq",
      "more": [
 	  {
-	   "address": "0x0E69",  // Honestly have no idea how I came about this and what exactly it does.
+	   "address": "0x0E69",  // Honestly, I have no idea what this address does, but it seems to be related to enemies.
+While this works fine from testing, if anyone has a better address for this, let me know!
-	   "value": "0x12",      // That address changes to this value at the exact moment Wolf Sigma is defeated, and only becomes this value at that point in the stage, so it works.
+	   "value": "0x12",      // That address changes to this value at the exact moment Wolf Sigma is defeated, and only becomes this value at that point in the stage, which is why it works.
        "type": "eq"
 	   }
 	    ]